 - Leverage the same tools.
 Ensure the organization’s toolset—not just for building, but also for observability and management—will support key parts of the DevOps philosophy, including proactive work and automation.

-With uptime and application performance management now a top priority for more complex, business-critical software, leadership must work with DevOps teams to significantly cut down troubleshooting.
-Still, technology professionals must use their knowledge to adopt a shift-left approach to development to help themselves cut down on troubleshooting and build better software.
+and application performance management now a top priority for more complex, business-critical software, leadership must work with DevOps teams to significantly cut down troubleshooting.
+Still, technology professionals must use their knowledge to adopt a shift left approach to development to help themselves cut down on troubleshooting and build better software.
+You can read more about shift left and whether shift left can go too far in this post